sedostheatre/sedos.co.uk/input/shows/2024-richard-iii.md

 title: Richard III
 year: "2024"
 authors: by WILLIAM SHAKESPEARE
-subtitle: A sharp, modern retelling of this Shakespearean drama.
+subtitle: A sharp new retelling of this Shakespearean drama.
 Concise.
-  Approachable.
+Modern.
 Innovative.
 showtimes:
   - time: 2024-05-09 19:30
   - time: 2024-05-10 19:30